 Division of labour

 How can you divvy up employees' responsibilities to best meet your needs?
 Once you've determined the departments and roles that are needed to fulfill your purpose, you'll want to consider where to position your employees in order for them to thrive.

 Once your departments are set and you have your employees in place, how will you structure your chain of command?
 Ultimately, there is only one boss — you.
 However, you will have to delegate decision-making responsibilities to department heads, managers, forepersons, etc. Be sure to limit your number of decision-makers.
 Employees should always be clear about their roles and responsibilities, and who their supervisor is.

 How can you best facilitate communication?
 It is vastly important that the entirety of your team is on the same page.
 When employees feel they are in the loop, they recognize that they are an important part of the organization.
-Communication is central to the achievement of your purpose.
+Communication is crucial to achieving your goals.

 How will you coordinate employees, information and technologies?
-Job descriptions can help to ensure your employees' understanding of their responsibilities and accountabilities.
+Job descriptions can help ensure your employees' understanding of their responsibilities.
 It is important for your team to understand exactly where they fit into your grand scheme.

 Many business owners find it helpful to create an organizational chart.
 This will provide you, your employees and outsiders with a visual representation of the organizational roles and relationships.
 Internet search engines are a good place to discover a bevy of examples for creating your organizational chart.

 Find out which type of business structure is right for your business: incorporation, a partnership, a sole proprietorship or a co-operative.

 Many business owners set up an advisory board or board of directors to help streamline the decision-making process.